 Student Employment for Law Students

 Students attending Lewis & Clark Law School have a variety of student employment options available to them.
 Some students work in the Boley Law Library, others work at selected off-campus agencies, while others pursue more general part-time work in the community.

 Federal Work-Study (FWS)

 Federal Work-Study jobs are available for Lewis & Clark law students, but generally not until they have completed their first year of law school.
 These jobs are posted by the Career & Professional Development Center and are available on a competitive basis through an interview selection process.
 You may work a maximum of 40 hours per week during the summer and up to 20 hours per week during the academic year.

 - Before interviewing with an employer you should file a FAFSA for the relevant year.
-After filing the FAFSA, you will receive notification from the Office of Financial Aid to determine if you would be eligible for a FWS award.
-Note that Summer is the first semester of the new academic year at Lewis & Clark.
+After filing the FAFSA, you will receive notification from the Office of Financial Aid if you are likely to be eligible for a FWS award.
+Summer is the first semester of the new academic year at Lewis & Clark.
 Please be aware that a FWS award will replace loan eligibility on a dollar-for-dollar basis.
 Earning income through the FWS program can be a good way to reduce the total amount you need to borrow.

 - Once you have been offered a FWS job, contact the Director of Public Interest Law, Carra Sahler (firstname.lastname@example.org).
-If you have already filed the FAFSA and received notification of likely eligibility, you will be given access to submit a Federal Work-Study Request Form to Law Business Services (hard copies of the form are also available there).
+If you have already filed the FAFSA and received notification of likely eligibility, you will be given access to submit a Federal Work-Study Request Form.
 Your request will be forwarded to the Office of Financial Aid.
 If your eligibility is confirmed, there will be a short paragraph at the bottom of your initial or revised award letter notifying you of your FWS award amount.
 This is your earning limit.
 You must have a W-4 and an I-9 form on file with the college before you begin working.